Daniel-Mietchen/pledges/faq.md

     - Yes
   - experiment with formats?
     - Yes
+  - facilitate hybrid sessions
+    - in person
+      - Yes
+    - online
+      - Yes
+  - attend if there is no agenda?
+    - yes if the meeting involves three people or less
+    - no otherwise

 ## Interviews

 * Am I willing to be interviewed?
   - Yes, if
     - I have sufficient expertise in the topic.
+    - I can find the time.
     - The interview results in at least some materials that are openly licensed.

 ## Languages